yingmsky/e8vm/readme.md

 # E8VM

 **Paused development because I started working at Google, and Google has policies for open source hobby projects that I have to follow.
-I promise I will finish this when the time comes.**
+I promise I will finish this when the time comes.
+If you would like to contribute, please contact me via email.**

 Goal: A book written in working code and markdown document that describes how computer system works, including architecture,